Surfict/DiscordToTelegram/README.md

 # DiscordToTelegram
-Simple app that take messages from a Discord Server and send them to a discord channel/group
+Simple app that take messages from a Discord Server and send them to a Telegram channel/group